awsdocs/aws-doc-sdk-examples/ruby/example_code/sqs/README.md

-# SQS code examples for the AWS SDK for Ruby
+# Amazon SQS code examples for the SDK for Ruby
 ## Overview
-These examples show how to create and manage Amazon Simple Queue Service (Amazon SQS) queues using the AWS SDK for Ruby.
+These examples show how to create and manage Amazon Simple Queue Service (Amazon SQS) queues using the SDK for Ruby.

-Amazon Simple Queue Service (Amazon SQS) is a fully managed message queuing service that makes it easy to decouple and scale microservices, distributed systems, and serverless applications.
+Amazon SQS is a fully managed message queuing service that makes it easy to decouple and scale microservices, distributed systems, and serverless applications.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.